What is a student loan?

 If you become unemployed or your salary falls below the threshold, then your repayments will automatically stop.
 They will restart when you earn above the threshold again.

-Your debt will be written off after 30 years, regardless of how much you owe.
+Your debt will be written off after 30 or 35 years, depending on the plan you're on.
 Economists have predicted that most students will never pay back their entire student loan.

 You can find out how much you'll repay on the Government website.